 I'm ready to play.
 How can I join EMASS and get on a team?

 All you need to do is register.
-If you are unsure of which division, just contact a division coordinator, the registrar or website administrator and they will help.
-Go to our Registration page.
-Yearly registration opens in late February and runs through mid-March.
+If you are unsure of which division, just contact a division coordinator and they will help.
+Go to our Registrationpage.
+Yearly registration takes place in March.

 How are new players evaluated?